GLAUKEN/ico-erc20/README.md

     truffle compile
     truffle migrate --network ropsten

-In order to interact with our contracts, we also use truffle
+To interact with our contracts, we also use truffle

     truffle console --network ropsten